SCECcode/HighF/README.md

 * Number of input synthetics is hard coded.
 This may be the most significant limitation.
 Current version, is hard coded to process two types of synthetics.
 Requires a code modification to process
 * The code has a hard code path to the sac executable
+* The convert_bbp2sac hard codes the output filenames to *.040.sac *.130.sac

 * Improvements *
 Each time a bbp file is created, we should add a standard bbp file header with useful information.